 Avoid: Unmarked taxis or drivers who approach you inside the terminal offering rides.
 These are often overpriced or scam operations.

-HCMC’s first metro line is now operational, running from Ben Thanh Market (District 1) to Suoi Tien (District 9).
+HCMC’s first metro line, operated by the Ho Chi Minh City Metro Management Board, is now operational, running from Ben Thanh Market (District 1) to Suoi Tien (District 9).
 It is modern, air-conditioned, and inexpensive.

 Useful for dental tourists: The Ben Thanh station puts you in the heart of District 1, walking distance from most top dental clinics and major attractions.